will-wow/blog-testbed/posts/functional-modules.md

 # Learning from Elixir to organize functional projects in JS

-Moving your code towards Functional Programming can have a lot of benefits - it can be easier to reason about, easier to test, more declarative, and more.
+Moving your code towards a more functional style can have a lot of benefits - it can be easier to reason about, easier to test, more declarative, and more.
 One thing that often seems to come out worse in the move to FP, though, is organization.
-In Object-Oriented Programming, classes are a pretty useful unit of organization - methods have to be in the same class as the data they work on, so your code is pushed towards being organized in pretty logical ways.
+In Object Oriented Programming, classes are a pretty useful unit of organization - methods have to be in the same class as the data they work on, so your code is pushed towards being organized in pretty logical ways.

 In a modern Javascript project, however, things are often a little less clear-cut.
-You often build you application around framework constructs like components, services, controllers, etc. This framework code is often a stateful class with a lot of dependencies.
+You often build you application around framework constructs like components, services, and controllers.
+This framework code is often a stateful class with a lot of dependencies.
 So, being a good functional programmer, you pull your business logic out into small pure functions, and then compose them together in your component to transform some state or whatever.
 Now you can test